JinHao-L/nuudle/docs/UserGuide.md

 1. Suppose you would like to clear the sample data to officially start using Nuudle from scratch, you can simply type in the command `clear` and press <kbd>Enter</kbd>.<br>
 ![ClearBefore](images/ClearCommand1.png)

+  <div style="page-break-after: always;"></div>

+{:start="2"}
-2. All patient and appointment entries are cleared.
+2. As shown below, all patient and appointment entries are cleared.
 You can now officially start adding your clinic's patient and appointment entries.<br>
 ![ClearAfter](images/ClearCommand2.png)

 #### Exiting the program : `exit`